City-of-Helsinki/smbackend/README.md

 When building the application for the first time, migrations need to be run.
 This can be done with the following command:

-`docker-compose exec servicemap python manage.py migrate`
+`docker compose exec servicemap python manage.py migrate`

 ### Importing data

 To import data for development usage and automatically index it, run command:
-`docker-compose run servicemap maintenance_tasks all`
+`docker compose run servicemap maintenance_tasks all`

 However, this might take a while, especially on the first run.
 You can also import the needed data separately, but note that there are some dependencies between the data imports.
 The commands for the imports are found in